-1) Ensuring that use of the property and the amount of wastewater generated does not exceed the design flow of the system

-2) Preventing any disturbance of the system or the area of the system that would cause the system to malfunction or discharge inadequately treated effluent to the ground surface.
-There shall be no paving, construction, or other significant disturbance over the leaching dispersal system or the expansion area.

-3) Ensure that no stormwater enters the system or is discharged where it would infiltrate the dispersal area.

-4) Ensure that all system components are periodically inspected and maintained according to manufacturer's specifications and to ensure proper system conformance.

-5) Ensuring that tank risers, distribution device risers, dispersal system inspection risers, and other system components are maintained and accessible.

-6) Ensuring that the septic tank is inspected and pumped of solids as needed to prevent discharge of solids to the dispersal system, at least every seven years.
-The duration may be longer if inspection shows that more frequent pumping is not needed.

-7) Conducting periodic inspections of the system components, dispersal system risers, and area in the vicinity of the dispersal area to ensure that the system is operating properly and is not discharging effluent on the ground surface.

-8) If the system is not operating properly, the property owner shall take immediate steps to correct the situation, including, reducing water use, pumping the tank, contacting a service provider, or initiating the process to repair the system under permit.

-(B) The Health Officer may conduct periodic evaluation of OWTS and review water quality information and pumping and maintenance records to ensure that the system is being operated and maintained according to the provisions above and is not failing.
-If such evaluation indicates that the system may be malfunctioning the Health Officer may conduct an inspection pursuant to Subsection C below.

-(C) The Health Officer may, upon reasonable cause to believe that a violation of any provision of this chapter or a threat to the public health may exist, investigate to determine whether such a violation or threat does in fact exist.
+- 1) Ensuring that use of the property and the amount of wastewater generated does not exceed the design flow of the system - 2) Preventing any disturbance of the system or the area of the system that would cause the system to malfunction or discharge inadequately treated effluent to the ground surface.
+There shall be no paving, construction, or other significant disturbance over the leaching dispersal system or the expansion area. - 3) Ensure that no stormwater enters the system or is discharged where it would infiltrate the dispersal area. - 4) Ensure that all system components are periodically inspected and maintained according to manufacturer's specifications and to ensure proper system conformance. - 5) Ensuring that tank risers, distribution device risers, dispersal system inspection risers, and other system components are maintained and accessible. - 6) Ensuring that the septic tank is inspected and pumped of solids as needed to prevent discharge of solids to the dispersal system, at least every seven years.
+The duration may be longer if inspection shows that more frequent pumping is not needed. - 7) Conducting periodic inspections of the system components, dispersal system risers, and area in the vicinity of the dispersal area to ensure that the system is operating properly and is not discharging effluent on the ground surface. - 8) If the system is not operating properly, the property owner shall take immediate steps to correct the situation, including, reducing water use, pumping the tank, contacting a service provider, or initiating the process to repair the system under permit. - 9) If the property is served by an enhanced treatment system, the property owner is responsible for maintaining a service contract with an approved onsite system service provider to regularly inspect, monitor, and maintain the system and submit reports of system performance to the Health Officer on at least an annual basis, or more frequently if specified.
+Property owner shall provide for and maintain a telemetry system to allow remote monitoring of the system by the service provider, unless such requirement is waived by the Health Officer. - (B) The Health Officer may conduct periodic evaluation of OWTS and review water quality information and pumping and maintenance records to ensure that the system is being operated and maintained according to the provisions above and is not failing.
+If such evaluation indicates that the system may be malfunctioning the Health Officer may conduct an inspection pursuant to subsection (C) below. - (C) The Health Officer may, upon reasonable cause to believe that a violation of any provision of this chapter or a threat to the public health may exist, investigate to determine whether such a violation or threat does in fact exist.
 Inspections shall be conducted at reasonable times and the inspector shall first make a reasonable effort to contact the owner or occupant of the premises.
 If the inspection requires the entry into a building or an area that is designed for privacy, then prior permission shall be obtained from the owner or occupant.
 If permission is denied, then an inspection warrant shall be obtained.

-(D) At the time of a property transfer, the system shall be pumped and inspected, and a review of county records of system characteristics, permits and performance history, and an assessment of site conditions shall be completed, with the information provided to prospective buyers.
-Water quality testing of effluent quality, well water or adjacent surface may be required as needed to demonstrate satisfactory system performance.

-(E) Properties served by OWTS shall be subject to an annual service charge under County Service Area No. 12, which shall be established by resolution of the Board of Supervisors to pay the costs of County programs to ensure proper onsite system functioning, including receiving water testing, investigations, inspections, administration of septage disposal facilities, education, and other activities.
+(D) Properties served by OWTS shall be subject to an annual service charge under County Service Area No. 12, which shall be established by resolution of the Board of Supervisors to pay the costs of County programs to ensure proper onsite system functioning, including receiving water testing, investigations, inspections, administration of septage disposal facilities, education, and other activities.
 Service charges may be levied by another sanitation entity if the property is served by an OWTS and is located outside of County Service Area No. 12.